Welcome to BirdingLocations!

 The thrill of the chase, the challenge of the ID, and the admiration of the natural world never wore off.
 Now I keep pair of binoculars in my car at all times, plus another pair by my office window, just in case.

 In 2014 and 2015 I worked with the Oaks and Prairies Joint Venture, partnered with Texas Parks and Wildlife, and conducted roadside bird surveys across central and north central Texas.
 We surveyed mainly for grassland species, especially Northern Bobwhites.
 I only got my car completely stuck in the mud twice, so I’ll count that as a win.

-From 2016 through 2020, during the spring and summers, I worked for a private company conducting bird surveys and providing wildlife management services.
+Since 2016 I’ve worked with a private company to conduct bird surveys and help provide wildlife management services.

 I also assist with a monthly community bird walk in my city, which I’ve been a part of since 2015.